Communication Management (COMM)

 Public relations practitioners leverage research at the formative stage of every campaign: during the campaign to measure effectiveness, and at the conclusion of a campaign, to show results.
 This requires strategic processes to guide organizations toward the best possible actions in creating and sustaining relationships with target publics.
 This course introduces students to research methods available to public relations professionals, which are dependent on writing measurable objectives to drive accurate evaluation during and following a campaign.
 Students will explore how to creatively, effectively, efficiently, and ethically adapt research methods to practical application based on available budget, time constraints, and other resources.
 They then justify these methods to potential clients.

 Designing training that maximizes results is a central concern in organizations.
-Students in this course identify the elements of effective training, they identify and discuss how learning occurs both formally and informally in organizations, and how trainers must plan for learning in order to meet organizational needs and objectives.
-The stages of systematic instructional design are presented, and students are given an opportunity to create an instructional design project that might be applied in their work settings.
-Students involved in training are provided with a fundamental understanding of technology uses for skill and professional development.
+Students in this course identify the elements of effective learning design, formally and informally, for organizations and professional arenas.
+Students will strategize instructional approaches in order to meet organizational needs and objectives.
+Students will create an instructional design product that can be applied appropriately in professional settings.

-COMM 4203 Instructional Strategies for Adult Learners (4 Credits)
+COMM 4203 Adult Learning Strategies and Theories (4 Credits)

 Adult learning is very different from the learning processes in children.
 Adults bring a great deal of experience to the learning situation and are intent on the application of their newfound knowledge and skills.
 The factors that determine how adults learn, as well as appropriate instructional strategies to best reach these learners, are discussed.
 Students in this course focus on using adult learning principles to strategically design training materials and facilitate adult learning in various workplace settings.